 Knowledge base

-On Wednesday, March 9, 2022, Facebook began automatically denying groups messages found to contain false information, targeting part of its massive network that has been particularly concerned about disinformation watchdogs.
+Facebook began Wednesday, March 9, 2022, allowing groups to automatically reject posts identified as containing false information, targeting a portion of the vast network that has been particularly concerned about disinformation watchdogs.

-More than 1.8 billion people a month use Facebook groups, which allow members to gather around topics ranging from parenting to politics.
+More than 1.8 billion people a month use Facebook groups, which allow members to gather around topics ranging from parenthood to politics.

-Still, critics have said the groups are ripe targets for the dissemination of misleading or false information by sometimes organizing a large audience of like-minded users on a particular topic.
+Still, critics have said the groups are ripe targets for spreading misleading or false information by sometimes having a large audience of like-minded users organized on a particular topic.

-“Groups” administrators at the leading social network can choose to have software automatically reject incoming messages containing information found false by third-party fact-checkers, said Maria Smith, vice president of Facebook App Communities.
+Administrators of “groups” at the leading social network can choose to have software automatically reject incoming messages with information found to be false by third-party fact checkers, said Maria Smith, vice president of Facebook App Communities.

 Groups were once touted by chief executive Mark Zuckerberg as a way to build more intimate communities on the global social network by providing online spaces for users to connect based on hobbies, endeavors or other interests.

-“Our research shows that those same characteristics — privacy and community — are often exploited by bad actors, foreign and domestic, to spread false information and conspiracies,” disinformation researchers Nina Jankowicz and Cindy Otis wrote in a Wired op-ed in 2020.
+“Our research shows that those same characteristics – privacy and community – are often exploited by bad actors, foreign and domestic, to spread false information and conspiracies,” disinformation researchers Nina Jankowicz and Cindy Otis wrote in a 2020 Wired opinion piece.

-Facebook has long been under intense pressure to prevent its platform from being used to spread disinformation on topics from the Russian invasion of Ukraine to the Covid-19 pandemic and elections.
+Facebook has long been under intense pressure to prevent its platform from being used to spread disinformation on topics from Russia’s invasion of Ukraine to the Covid-19 pandemic to elections.

-The platform also updated a “suspend” tool on Wednesday that administrators can use to temporarily block selected members from posting, commenting, or otherwise participating in a group.
+The platform on Wednesday also updated a “suspend” tool that administrators can use to temporarily prevent selected members from posting, commenting or otherwise participating in a group.

 For groups looking to include new members, Facebook has added the ability to promote them using email or QR codes, Smith said.